Sing Sing

 Note: This review was originally posted from the 43rd Minneapolis St. Paul International Film Festival on April 14, 2024.
 It has since been edited and expanded.
-The film arrives in theaters via A24 on July 12, 2024, and expands on August 2.
+The film arrives in theaters via A24 on July 12, 2024, and expands to Minnesota on August 16.

 After learning a person has been incarcerated, people often react with fear, judgment, and condemnation toward the individual, even after their relationship with the justice system has ended.
 Compassion and forgiveness are much rarer responses.
 Sing Sing, a profoundly sensitive portrait of humanity finding an outlet and purpose through art, draws out feelings of empathy where society usually reserves little.
 Greg Kwedar’s new feature showcases the Rehabilitation Through the Arts (RTA) prison program that allows those inside to express themselves creatively and, in doing so, heal.
 The film was based on an Esquire article from 2005 titled “The Sing Sing Follies” by John H. Richardson and follows a group of inmates staging an original play, Breakin’ the Mummy’s Code, written by RTA facilitator Brent Buell.
 “Hope can set you free” is the famous tagline from The Shawshank Redemption (1994).
 And while the RTA provides hope and escape through self-expression, Sing Sing acknowledges the dehumanizing effect of imprisonment alongside the painful yet inspiring process of healing and personal redemption.
 But its sense that every incarcerated person deserves consideration as a dimensional human being makes the film a powerful reminder of what such programs hope to achieve.